mstocco/mariostoc.co/content/about.md

 I live and work in _Victoria, British Columbia_ and I am <strike>engaged</strike> married to the sweetest woman ever!

-I am currently employed as a Systems Architect at _Distributel, a division of Bell Canada_, working on a number of initiatives around our best-in-market telecommunications platform.
+I am currently employed as a Senior Voice Architect at _Distributel, a division of Bell Canada_, working on a number of initiatives around our best-in-market telecommunications platform.

 Before _Distributel_, I spent well over a decade as a contractor for hire, building custom tele-<wbr />communication solutions for customers from Florida to California and all across Canada.